pachterlab/gget/docs/src/en/mutate.md

 `--update_df`
 Whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
 Default: False

+`remove_overlapping_mutations`:
+Removes mutations where the mutated fragment has at least one k-mer that overlaps with the WT fragment in the same region.
+Default: False

 `--translate`
 Whether to translate the mutated sequences to amino acids.
 Default: False